-Spending a lot of time on getting your CV right will ultimately make a major difference yo your employability.
-From Charity Jobs through to new positions after University, or even a short term contract, a poorly designed and written CV will not improve your chances of getting work.
-A CV shouldn’t be overly complicated, but should accurately demonstrate your achievements and emphasise key items that you feel will be ideal for a specific role.
+Spending a lot of time on getting your CV right will ultimately make a major difference to your employability.
+From Charity Jobs through to new positions after University, or even a short-term contract, a poorly designed and written CV will not improve your chances of getting work.
+A CV shouldn’t be overly complicated, but should accurately demonstrate your achievements and emphasize key items that you feel will be ideal for a specific role.
 At the same time, you need to be able to construct a sense of your professional identity and career plan.
 Some things to focus on in a CV, and things to avoid, include:

 1 – Keep Things Simple

 A well-designed CV should be simple enough to make an instant impact on a reader.
 Fonts and general design should be simple and focused on not overloading a page with text.
 In the same way, try to avoid using images or any details that might show up badly on a PDF or a printout.
 You should also be ruthless in terms of cutting out any information that is not essential to the job that you are applying for.

 This information might include everything from old jobs that were part-time or temporary and have no impact on your current career plans, through to work experience and other experiences.